oliveira-d/javazcrypt/README.md

 Options:

-  -k <keyfile_path>	              Use a key file, additionally to a password, to encrypt the file.
+-k <keyfile_path>  Use a key file, additionally to a password.

-  --create <file_path>	          Create new password database. --create is not needed anymore, as javazcrypt will try to create a password database if the specified file cannot be found.

 -d, --decrypt      Decrypt file.
 -e, --encrypt      Encrypt file.
 -o <output_file>   Specify output file when encrypting or decrypting.
-If no output file is specified file will be edited in place
+                If no output file is specified file will be edited in place.

 If neither decryption or encryption operation is specified, javazcrypt will try to open or create a password database.

 Examples: